nihal-ranchod/honours-research/README.md

-# Investigating the optimal AI algorithm for developing expert-level Chess gameplay within the OpenSpiel framework
+<h1 align="center"> Investigating the optimal AI algorithm for developing expert-level Chess gameplay within the OpenSpiel framework </h1>

 ## School of Computer Science & Applied Mathematics: University of the Witwatersrand